Use Calendar Postcards For Long Term Marketing Strategy

-Long-term marketing strategy focuses on the big picture of piecing together your monthly marketing practices into an overall annual plan.
-For example, you may have specific marketing goals to reach X number of new clients annually, receive X number of new leads, and close X number deals.
+A long-term marketing strategy focuses on the big picture of piecing together your monthly marketing practices into an overall annual plan.
+For example, you may have specific marketing goals to reach X number of new clients annually, receive X number of new leads, and close X number of deals.

 To help you achieve those goals, you need to curate marketing practices that feed the momentum of each piece.
 For instance, sending this Calendar Postcard is just the first step.
 The second step includes a follow-up email or direct-mail marketing piece.

 In a follow-up email or direct-mail piece, be sure to ask your recipients how they liked their new calendar postcard.
 And remember to encourage them to circle special dates for birthdays, anniversaries, and other occasions on the calendar postcard as an easy way to reinforce their repeated use of your marketing piece!

 How do you create a year-long marketing plan?